debraysimon/tpxle-doc/docs/AbeewayRefGuide/Parameters-default-configuration/firmware-parameters.md

 (4) In the case where the parameter _position_ble_filter_type_ is not iBeacon and the _position_ble_report_type_ is set to the new value 3), the tracker will behave as if the _position_report_type_ = 1 (short beacon ID).

 (5) The max value is 18000 seconds with BLE firmware version 3.3.1 or above, 600 seconds for BLE firmware version 3.3.0.

+(6) The CLI traces will be sent over BLE interface instead over USB interface when _ble_cli_enable_ parameter is set to true.
 :::

 **Example**: